 • Made of galvanized steel

 • Can be reused

 Quick tip: Don’t forget to wear gloves while working with and installing mole traps.
 You don’t want to leave your scent behind as the mole has a very strong sense of smell.
 It is not recommended that you use any kind of spray to mask your scent as the mole would notice something being different.

-Lastly, for removal of ground moles you can hire an exterminator.
+Lastly, for the removal of ground moles, you can hire an exterminator.
 Be sure that the exterminator does work with mole removal.
 This could be an expensive route to take but no work is required of you to eliminate the mole.
 This is also a good option if you don’t want the death of the moles on your conscious.

 Good luck reclaiming your yard and keeping it your nicely manicured haven of lush grass.
 It will take some work and persistence but you can eliminate the borrowing nuisance that wreaks havoc on your yard.

 Sarah Rodriguez is a homesteading wife and mother of five living in Appalachia.
 She grew up in a homesteading and logging family.

 She and her husband Arnie work their 10-acre homestead together alongside their growing family.
 Sarah honed her self-reliance skills through 4-H and FFA at an early age and is now teaching her children to live off the land, raise livestock, and the importance of both sustainability and frugality.

 1 thought on “How to Get Rid Of Moles For Good”